StefansAI/JetCar/docs/Operation.md

 <img src="assets/images/operation/03-timing.jpg"/>
 A timing graph created from the SimpleTiming class logging shows, that the execution time occasionally spikes because of longer processing or because the system is busy.
 Skipping frames is essential to keep it in sync.
 <br><br>
-The core of the processing in the execute() handler to run the car comes down to the following:<br>
+The core of the processing in the execute() handler comes down to the following:<br>

 ```Python
 def execute(change):